Frequently Asked Questions

 Acupuncture is effective in treating a range of conditions.
 In fact the World Health Organisation recommends acupuncture for over 100 conditions.
 This includes acute conditions - those with a sudden onset, which have occurred recently (e.g. sports injuries) - or chronic condition that have been problematic for a long time (e.g. lower back pain, IBS).
-If you are interested in learning if acupuncture can help a specific condition, please use this site to investigate further or contact us for individual treatment.
+If you are interested in learning if acupuncture can help a specific condition, please use this site to further investigate the health benefits or contact us to discuss treatment.

 How often should I be treated?

 Treatment depends on the duration, severity and nature of the condition being treated - a customized treatment plan will be created for you at your first appointment.
 An acute condition may only need two to three treatments, while chronic conditions may take many treatments to help resolve.
 Some degenerative conditions may require ongoing treatments over time for maintenance.
 Fertility treatments follow certain protocols which will be discussed with you at your first appointment.

 Typically, patients are treated once a week to begin with.
 If the condition is acute and painful, more frequent treatments may be recommended.
 Eventually, patients need less frequent treatments and then come only periodically for maintenance.

 Is Acupuncture safe?

 Numerous studies around the world have found that when acupuncture is performed by a qualified practitioner it is a safe and useful treatment for many different disorders.
 Occasionally spot bleeding occurs at the needle site, though because the needles are very fine this is rare.
 Sometimes we encourage bleeding to occur, however, your practitioner will discuss this with you before treatment.